problems-arelifepartner/Sharingan_viro/README.md

 <img src=
 "https://github.com/problems-arelifepartner/Sharingan_viro/blob/main/itachi-sharingan.gif"/>

+Open power shell & Run below commands

 #COMMANDS 🙂

-$apt update && apt upgrade -y

-$pkg install bash

-$pkg install git

-$git clone

-$cd Sharingan_viro

-$chmod +x Sharingan.sh

-$bash sharingan.sh
+$

+$

+$

+$

+$

+$

+$
-iam not responsible for the illegal use or any other problem made by this tool!
+im not responsible for the illegal use or any other problem made by this tool!

 <img src=